thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

   .collect::<Vec<_>>();
 ```

-The subtley of completions is that we only want to recommend identifiers that are in scope at the cursor.
+The subtlety of completions is that we only want to recommend identifiers that are in scope at the cursor.
 We can't simply build the scope for our entire program and offer it up.
 We'd end up recommending variables that aren't defined where the user is typing.
 `scope_at` solves this for us by building our scope as seen at a specific position in the program: